The Bellwether Trial: What Is It & How Does It Work in Mass Tort Litigation

 Posted on Wednesday, July 12th, 2023 at 8:38 pm

 In mass tort cases, a large group of plaintiffs bring many individual cases against the same defendant or defendants.
-These cases can stem from a variety of causes of harm, but often involve a defective medical device, a defective product, or exposure to a toxic substance.
+These cases can stem from various causes of harm but often involve a defective medical device, a defective product, or exposure to a toxic substance.

-If you have been harmed by a company’s negligence or fraud, reach out to Wallace Miller at 312-261-6193 or fill out our online questionnaire for a free and confidential consultation.
+If a company’s negligence or fraud has harmed you, contact Wallace Miller at (312) 261-6193 or fill out our online questionnaire for a free and confidential consultation.
 Eligible clients will work with a personal injury lawyer throughout the process.
-There are no out-of-pocket expenses or initial legal fees associated with filing a claim with our company.
+No out-of-pocket expenses or initial legal fees are associated with filing a claim with our company.
 We only get paid if we win your case.

 What is a bellwether trial?

-In a litigation comprised of many individual cases, a bellwether trial is essentially a test trial that helps the attorneys involved get a sense of how other cases will go.
+In a litigation comprising many individual cases, a bellwether trial is essentially a test trial that helps the attorneys involved understand how other cases will go.

 The name bellwether derives from a Middle English practice of tying a bell to the neck of the lead sheep in a flock.
-Even if the herd is out of sight, the shepherd can still tell where they are and what direction they’re moving.
+Even if the herd is out of sight, the shepherd can still tell where they are and their direction.

-Similarly, bellwether cases can help the attorneys determine which way a litigation is heading.
-By conducting a few bellwether trials that are representative of many others, both the plaintiffs and the defense can get a sense of how successful their arguments are likely to be in future jury trials and how likely the larger litigation is to result in a settlement.
+Similarly, bellwether cases can help the attorneys determine how a litigation is heading.
+By conducting a few bellwether trials representing many others, the plaintiffs and the defense can understand how successful their arguments will likely be in future jury trials and how likely the larger litigation will result in a settlement.

 Understanding federal legal procedure and multidistrict litigation

-When there are a large number of lawsuits filed against the same defendant or set of defendants alleging similar injuries, it’s inefficient for the courts to investigate each of the cases separately.
-In these situations, mass torts may be consolidated into a multidistrict litigation (MDL).
-MDLs are similar to class actions in that they involve many individuals, but they don’t meet the criteria (such as a consistent injury across all participants) to be a class action.
-For more details on mass tort litigation and class actions, check out this article.
+When a large number of lawsuits are filed against the same defendant or a set of defendants alleging similar injuries, it’s inefficient for the courts to investigate each case separately.
+In these situations, mass torts may be consolidated into multidistrict litigation (MDL).
+MDLs are similar to class actions in that they involve many individuals.
+Still, they don’t meet the criteria (such as a consistent injury across all participants) to be a class action.
+Check out this article for more details on mass tort litigation and class actions.

-Under the supervision of the judge, the plaintiff attorneys usually file a joint complaint and the defendants file an answer in the federal courts.
-The attorneys on both sides conduct fact discovery and gather information that applies to all cases, often referred to as “general liability” discovery.
-And the judge sets up a bellwether process to select and try bellwether cases in the MDL.
-Throughout this process, the cases of the individual plaintiffs remain separate and, at the close of the MDL process, may be sent back to their district courts to be tried.
+Under the judge’s supervision, the plaintiff attorneys usually file a joint complaint, and the defendants file an answer in the federal courts.
+The attorneys on both sides conduct fact discovery and gather information that applies to all cases, often called “general liability” discovery.
+The judge sets up a bellwether process to select and try bellwether cases in the MDL.
+Throughout this process, the individual plaintiffs’ cases remain separate and, at the end of the MDL process, may be sent back to their district courts to be tried.

 How do courts select a bellwether plaintiff?

 The methods by which cases in the MDL are selected for a bellwether depend on the specific litigation process of the federal district courts.
 One common practice is that plaintiffs’ and defendants’ lawyers will each select an equal number of bellwether cases.
-Alternatively, the MDL judge may select a pool of cases that the judge thinks are representative of the litigation as a whole.
-And in some cases, this pool of test cases is selected randomly by a computer.
+Alternatively, the MDL judge may select a pool of cases that the judge thinks represent the litigation as a whole.
+In some cases, this pool of test cases is selected randomly by a computer.

 What are the benefits of a bellwether trial?

-The decision of the court on a bellwether trial helps everyone involved in the process foresee how future litigations are likely to go.
-While these cases don’t guarantee the outcomes of any later trials, they do provide a representative sample for future lawsuits with the same general circumstances.
+The court’s decision on a bellwether trial helps everyone involved in the process foresee how future litigations are likely to go.
+While these cases don’t guarantee the outcomes of later trials, they provide a representative sample for future lawsuits with the same general circumstances.

 For defendants, the outcome of bellwether trials can help them assess whether they want to settle out of court or pursue future litigation.
 For plaintiffs, bellwether trials are opportunities to see how effective their arguments and evidence are and determine the most successful strategies.
-The bellwether process can also be useful for judges and legislators, because it allows them to get a sense of trends in the legal system as a whole.
+The bellwether process can also be useful for judges and legislators because it allows them to get a sense of trends in the legal system.

 Will my case be one of the bellwether cases?